Assessment Tiers

-PTL certification tiers are shorthand for where a composite PTL Score lands.
+PTL assessment tiers are shorthand for where a composite PTL Score lands.
 The score is primary.
 The tier is the communication label.

 Tier table